 If you come to Jesus with a question about the justice of taxes to Tiberias Caesar, he will turn it into a personal command aimed right at your own heart: “You give to Caesar the things that are Caesar’s and to God the things that are God’s” (Matthew 22:15–21).

-If you come to Jesus with a complaint about the injustice of your brother who will not divide the inheritance with you, he will turn it into a warning to your own conscience, “Man, who made me a judge or divider over you? . . .
-Take heed and beware of all covetousness; for a man's life does not consist in the abundance of his possessions” (Luke 12:13–15).
+If you come to Jesus with a complaint about the injustice of your brother who will not divide the inheritance with you, he will turn it into a warning to your own conscience, “Man, who made me a judge or arbitrator over you? . . .
+Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions” (Luke 12:14–15).

 The answer is no, because the point of these personal issues in the Sermon on the Mount is to make crystal clear that every individual within the hearing of my voice must become a new creature if you are to have eternal life.
 You must have a new heart.
 Without a merciful, pure, peacemaking heart you cannot be called a son of God at the judgment day.
 And that is the truly weighty matter in the world today.
 Is the Son of Man confined in his views of the world, is he out of touch with the real issues of life because he regards the eternal salvation of your soul as a weightier matter than the temporal destiny of any nation on earth?